• Skip to primary navigation

 Make a fresh sauce

 Add a fresh and full flavour sauce for serving this dish.
-The yogurt sauce is a must and great trick to dressing up slow-cooker vegetables.
-The garlic-yogurt and herb sauce is fresh and bright.
+The yogurt sauce is a must and a great trick for dressing up slow-cooker vegetables.
+The garlic and herb yogurt sauce is fresh and bright.
 Pulling all the flavours together and adding another dimension to the dish.

 How to serve spicy acorn squash